 In the 1950s, to hone his own artistic talents, my father took the celebrated Famous Artists School correspondence course on illustration founded and taught by members of the New York Society of Illustrators, including Norman Rockwell.
 I still have his large 11” X 14″ binders of the FAS courses.
 These lessons were to have an unexpected impact on my own illustration education.

 Though I was largely self-taught, my brief formal illustration instruction began after high school.
-Our next door neighbor, Tom O’Hara, was an artist for NASA and he helped me to assemble my portfolio for applying at the School of Practical Art just outside of Kendall Square in Boston.
+Our next-door neighbor, Tom O’Hara, was an artist for NASA and he helped me to assemble my portfolio for applying at the School of Practical Art just outside of Kendall Square in Boston.
 It was a small, affordable three-year art school not offering any degrees but rather “practical art” instruction as the name suggested.
-The school was struggling at the time, and in the fall when my enrollment began, I was surprised to find that the school had changed its name to “The Art Institute of Boston.”
-It had also retooled its entire curriculum, discontinuing its cartooning program which was the reason I enrolled at the school in the first place.
+The school was struggling at the time and in the fall, when my enrollment began, I was surprised to find that the school had changed its name to “The Art Institute of Boston.”
+It had also retooled its entire curriculum, discontinuing its cartooning program—which was the reason I had enrolled at the school in the first place.
 The only remaining course of instruction that interested me was illustration with Norman Baer who both taught and chaired the illustration department.